JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 All of them are free to use.

-The steps to setup the editor are these:
+If you are going to use *Visual Studio Code* the steps to setup it are these:
 1. Download *Visual Studio Code*.
 Go the website and click in *Download* button.
 2. Install it.
 During installation it is recommended to check the *Add action 'Open with Code' to folder context menu* if you are a Windows user.
 With this an option will be added to your context menu of Windows folders so you can easily open the content of a any folder in the editor.
 3. Open it.
 First time it is opened you can set up some settings.
 Skip them all.